hermesdj/youtube-auto-processor/README.md

 - ERROR : The job encountered an error
 - PAUSED : The job has been, paused

+## Build Electron App
+You can build the electron app to have an exe file to run the processor.
+It has not been fully tested yet, but here is the command :

+`quasar build -m electron`

 ## Troubleshooting
 If you encounter an issue, please use the Issue tracker of this repository: https://github.com/hermesdj/youtube-auto-processor/issues